Modular forms and K3 surfaces: Singular abelian surfaces and Kummer surfaces

 In the present situation, the abelian surface $A$ that we start with is isomorphic to the product of two isogenous CM elliptic curves of class number $1$ or~$2$.
 Then $L=\Q$ because $j,j'$ are equal for class number~$1$ and quadratic conjugate for class number~$2$.
 Let $f$ denote the associated newform.
 Then the $\Q(\sqrt{d})$-isomorphic fibration

 realizes the twist of $f$ by the quadratic Dirichlet character $\left(\frac d{\cdot}\right)$ as in (\ref{eq:twist}).
+Hence all quadratic twists have geometric equivalents (and this works generally for Weierstrass fibrations).
 This leaves cubic and biquadratic twists in case of $K=\Q(\sqrt{-3}), \Q(\sqrt{-1})$.
-Here we use the fact that for the elliptic curves with $j$-invariant, $j=0$ resp.~$1728$, the Kummer surface admits an automorphism of order~$6$ resp.~$4$.
-In fact, in the first case, Inose's elliptic fibration (\ref{eq:Kum}) is isotrivial ($B\equiv 0$).
+Here we use the fact that for the elliptic curves with $j$-invariant, $j=0$ resp.~$1728$, the Kummer surface of the self product admits an automorphism of order~$6$ resp.~$4$.
+In fact, in the first case, Inose's elliptic fibration (\ref{eq:Kum}) is isotrivial ($B$ is the zero polynomial).
 Hence every fiber admits an automorphism of order~$6$, so we can apply cubic twists fiberwise.
 In the second case we could also argue directly with the Fermat quartic (Example~\ref{Ex:Fermat}), since it is Kummer.

 By Lemma \ref{Lem:Kummer}, we are left to find singular K3 surfaces over $\Q$ for all newforms of weight 3 with class number 4, 8 or 16.
-Up to twisting, there are 38 such forms.
+Up to twisting, there are 38 such forms known.